woocommerce/woocommerce-admin/readme.txt

 - Fix: allow for more terms to be shown for product attributes in the Analytics orders report. #5868
 - Tweak: update the content and timing of the NeedSomeInspiration note. #6076
+- Add: new inbox message - Getting started in Ecommerce - watch this webinar. #6086

 == Changelog ==